 In 1967, rock ’n’ roll was flourishing, the hippie movement was happening and pop sensations had gone from being perceived as teen heartthrobs to experimental artists.

-15 Years Ago: Tom Petty Takes on the Music Industry on ‘The Last DJ’
+When Tom Petty Took on the Music Industry on ‘The Last DJ’

-When they first heard Tom Petty and the Heartbreakers’ 'The Last DJ,' fans, critics and even casual listeners largely came away with the impression that Petty was bitter.
+Fans, critics and even casual listeners largely came away with the impression that he had become bitter.

-50 Years Ago: The Beatles Debut ‘All You Need is Love’ for the World
+When the Beatles Debuted ‘All You Need Is Love’ to the World

 The Beatles Rip ‘She’s Leaving Home’ From the Headlines: The Story Behind Every ‘Sgt.
 Pepper’ Song

 When Paul McCartney began writing “She’s Leaving Home,” he didn’t know he had met Melanie Coe.

 Beatles’ Aptly Named ‘With a Little Help From My Friends’ Showcases Ringo Starr: The Story Behind Every ‘Sgt.
 Pepper’ Song

 Perhaps Ringo Starr's most famous moment with the Beatles, "With a Little Help From My Friends" also recalled the early partnership between John Lennon and Paul McCartney.

 50 Years Ago: The Beatles Experience an Amazing Series of Pre-‘Sgt.
 Pepper’ Highs and Lows – All on a Single Day

 The Beatles didn’t record or release any music on May 19, 1967, but it became an important (and infamous) day anyway.

-50 Years Ago: The Who Play Their First U.S. Show
+When the Who Played Their First U.S. Show

 In March 1967, the Who made their live U.S. debut by taking part in a musical revue hosted by Murray the K. The legends played five times a day for nine days.

-40 Years Ago: The Rolling Stones Play Famous ‘Love You Live’ Club Shows
+When the Rolling Stones Played the Famous ‘Love You Live’ Club Shows